Stimulus Check Latest: Track Your Economic Relief Payment From The IRS

 When Could My Stimulus Check Arrive?

 The American Rescue Plan Act became law ahead of the March 14 deadline, when the previous $300 federal unemployment benefit bonus expired.
 The IRS, which had twice distributed stimulus checks, started the process again immediately.
 And people noted economic impact payment (EIP) deposits in their bank accounts within days.
-Early recipients tended to be people who have bank accounts on file and submitted recent tax returns.
+Those early recipients tended to be people who had bank accounts on file and submitted recent tax returns.

-Payments go out in batches, meaning there isn’t necessarily cause for concern yet if your payment hasn’t arrived yet.
+Payments go out in large batches.
 The legislation says the government technically has until the end of 2021 to distribute the money.
 For most people, it won’t take nearly that long.

 The IRS has a helpful tool called ‘Get My Payment‘ to track the status of your stimulus check.